survivejs/webpack-book/manuscript/loading/04_javascript.md

 {pagebreak}

-## Babel Presets and Plugins
+## Babel Plugins

-Perhaps the greatest thing about Babel is that it's possible to extend with presets and plugins:
+Perhaps the greatest thing about Babel is that it's possible to extend with plugins:

 * [babel-plugin-import](https://www.npmjs.com/package/babel-plugin-import) rewrites module imports so that you can use a form such as `import { Button } from "antd";` instead of pointing to the module through an exact path.
 * [babel-plugin-import-asserts](https://www.npmjs.com/package/babel-plugin-import-asserts) asserts that your imports have been defined.